 So go out there now and write tests.
 Hopefully this article helped you to get a better understanding for what ways there are - other than unit tests - how you can make sure you don't break anything.

-Get free advice on delivered to your inbox.
+Get free on-spot advice delivered to your inbox.